Table of Contents

 Medical Treatment for Cat Asthma

-If you’ve taken your cat to the hospital for emergency care due to asthma, the immediate treatment is oxygen from a vet.
+If you’ve taken your cat int the hospital for emergency care due to asthma, the immediate treatment is oxygen from a vet.
 Once your cat is breathing easier, your vet will discuss long-term care and management tailored to your cat’s symptoms and clinical findings.
 Stress can be a cat asthma attack trigger.
 So, consider your cat’s comfort when discussing treatment options.

 Common cat asthma treatments include an inhaler with one of the following medications:

 - Inhaled steroids.
 A cat asthma inhaler is the most effective method for the management of asthma in cats.
-Equipped with a pediatric-inspired face mask, your cat will typically take seven to ten breaths from their inhaler twice daily, or as directed by your vet.
+Equipped with a pediatric-inspired face mask, your cat will typically take seven to ten breathes from their inhaler twice daily, or as directed by your vet.

 - Oral steroids.
 These are used in conjunction with or in place of, inhaled steroids.
-If an inhaler is a no-go for your cat, oral steroids hidden in their favourite snack might be for them.
+If an inhaler is a no-go for your cat, oral steroids hidden in their favorite snack might be for them.

 - Bronchodilators.
 These are typically prescribed as another cat inhaler for asthma, used for emergencies or a sudden flare-up.
 Bronchodilators may also be given by injection or orally.
 However, bronchodilators only expand the airway and don’t treat and prevent inflammation, they aren’t used as a stand-alone treatment.